codsen/codsen/packages/json-variables/README.md

 ### Data containers

-Data-wise, if you looked at a higher level, it might appear clunky to put values as separate values, like in examples above.
+Data-wise, if you looked at a higher level, it might appear clunky to put values as _separate values_, like in examples above.
 Saving you time scrolling up, check this out:

 ```js
 {